Cross-Modal Generative Augmentation for Visual Question Answering: Model

 where \rm{CE}\ represents the cross-entropy loss in VQA models.

-VQA models tend to capture language biases and learn spurious correlations between question and answers.
-For example, to answer the questions \textit{``How many XXX?"}, the model can predict \textit{``2"} based on simple correlations in the dataset without considering the image.
-Inspired from \citep{ijcai2020-151}, we replace the original images in the triplets of (image, question, answer) by a randomly selected image from the dataset to create negative samples.
-These new samples are labelled as irrelevant and trained by minimising the confidence of irrelevant pairs being relevant, that is minimising $p_{\psi}(A|V, Q)$ directly for these irrelevant pairs.
-This mechanism realises data augmentation by adding irrelevant samples such that each question is paired with equal amounts of relevant and irrelevant images.
-This can teach the model to learn the correlation between true tuples of image and the QA pairs, which can improve the model sensitivity to the visual content instead of superficial linguistic information.

-\paragraph{Reweighted Augmented Data Loss} One of the assumptions of our proposed generative training scheme is that the generated QA pairs are always semantically and syntactically correct and have high correlation with the image.
+One of the assumptions of our proposed generative training scheme is that the generated QA pairs are always semantically and syntactically correct and have high correlation with the image.
 However, this is not always the case.
-In order to overcome this issue, we propose a reweighting mechanism base on reliability score obtained from augmentation learning.
-We define the reliability and confidence of each generated QA pairs as $\mathcal{R}$ using the generative objective in Equation \ref{eq:objective} and use it to reweight the cross-entropy loss during VQA training.
-We add this reliability score to make the model aware of the confidence and quality of augmented data.
+In order to overcome this issue, we propose a reweighing mechanism based on a reliability score obtained from our generative objective, as in Equation \ref{eq:reweighing}.
+We define the reliability and confidence of each generated QA pair as $\mathcal{R}$ using the generative objective in Equation \ref{eq:objective} and use it to reweigh the cross-entropy loss during VQA training.
+We add this reliability score to make the model aware of the confidence and quality of the augmented samples.